Man critical after stabbing in Center City Philadelphia

-PHILADELPHIA (WPVI) -- A man is in critical condition after being stabbed in Center City, Philadelphia police say.
+PHILADELPHIA (WPVI) -- A man is in critical condition after being stabbed in Center City Philadelphia, police said.

-Police said officers responded to a 911 call for a stabbing to find a man with wounds on his face and back.
+Police said officers responded to a 911 call for a stabbing and found a man with wounds on his face and back.

-Investigators said the man staggered several feet after before collapsing as there was a trail of blood at the scene
+Investigators said the man had staggered several feet after being stabbed before collapsing, as there was a trail of blood at the scene

 He was taken to the hospital in critical condition.